 - Sri Highlands Taxi

-I enquired some rates from this taxi company.
+I enquired about some rates from this taxi company.
 It cost RM 90.00 from Genting to KL Sentral and RM 180.00 from Genting to Kuala Lumpur International Airport (KLIA).
 It may cost more to take a taxi from KLIA to Genting as told by one staff – around RM 200 plus.
 All prices quoted are one-way trips and can take up to four passengers per taxi.

 t) We went to Rico Galleria, a shop in Genting Grand.
 I bought two accessory watches at RM 20.00 per piece.
 Before buying, a man took one pink watch for his wife which I wanted to buy.
 I told him I was buying it.
 He repeated two times that I had made a good judgement.
 Later, he chose another design in pink colour for his wife.
 I was pleased with my cheap purchase.

 u) Times Square inside the Indoor Theme Park has free entertainment and shows from time to time.
 At the end of the performance, the performers will ask for tips from the audience.
-At this time, the crowd disperse quickly.
+At this time, the crowd dispersed quickly.
 It is a hilarious sight, very “Asiatique”.

 v) The man pulled up his pants on purpose to reveal the Chinese word “谢谢” (meaning “thank you”) tattooed on each leg.
 Unfortunately, my phone camera could not capture that shot.

 I have travelled to Genting countless times over the past two decades.
 I always felt that three days two nights stay is ideal if you are not crazy about the theme park and casino.
-Any vacation more than three nights there can get kind of boring especially when you are not into shopping and gambling.
+Any vacation more than three nights there can get kind of boring especially when you are not into shopping and casino.